 1. An annual health examination by a qualified avian veterinarian.

-2. A complete blood count within the last year.
+2. A complete blood count (CBC) within the last year.

 3. Tested negative for Psittacosis (Chlamydophila psittaci), a potentially terminal disease of birds that is contagious to humans.